When you plan your retirement, you might ask yourself, “What is a gold IRA?” Well then, hopefully, this article will answer all your questions.

 - IRA Transfer – If you already have an individual retirement account (IRA) that contains gold, cash, or stocks, you can transfer those assets to your new gold IRA by completing the necessary documentation.
 Once the assets have been delivered, you will be able to sell them and use the proceeds to buy precious metals in any quantity you like.

-- Rollover – If you currently have a 401(k) or other retirement accounts, you can move the money into a gold IRA and use the money to purchase precious metals.
+- Rollover – If you currently have a 401(k) or other retirement accounts, you can move the money into a gold IRA rollover company and use it to purchase precious metals.
+For more information, please check this 401k to Gold IRA Rollover Guide.

 It is essential to remember that you will not be able to directly fill your account with gold bullion or coins that you already hold.
 The IRS has specific regulations regarding what types of gold bullion are allowed in an IRA, so be sure to consult with your custodian before making any purchases.